 When the game changes, we have to innovate in order to survive and thrive.
 Claims Delegates exists to help you thrive in the new world of insurance claims.

 Gone are the days when a homeowner can submit their contractor’s repair estimate and get paid promptly.
-Today’s repair estimates must be submitted using specific software, in a specific format, within specific parameters.
+Today’s repair estimates must be submitted using specific software (Xactimate), in a specific format, within specific parameters.
 Skip this process and your estimate is considered “Non-standard,” and these repair estimates are either completely ignored or payment is severely delayed.
 Worse, if the payment is made right away, it usually means that your estimate is far below what the insurance company thinks it may owe: you left money on the table.

 Yes, the game has changed.
 I can show you how to play it right.
 “Restoration” contractors still enjoy some of the highest profit margins in the construction industry.
 Fire and water damage repairs continue to be extremely lucrative and rewarding.
 You just have to know how to play.